nhsconnect/FHIR-Maternity-Record/pages/explore/explore_headings_overview.md

 This section details each of the PRSB headings used in the Maternity record and the FHIR structure for each heading.

+## PRSB Version Used ##

+This specification is based of the PRSB heading as uploaded: 2018-9-12 09:56:06